-Bosnia and Herzegovina: Garbage endangers HPP Visegrad operation8.
-January 2021. / SEE Energy News
+Bosnia and Herzegovina: Garbage endangers HPP Visegrad operation, SEE Energy News

 Plastic bottles, rusty barrels and other waste are clogging the Drina river near the town of Visegrad.
 Huge islands of garbage floating on the Drina river are causing an environmental emergency and threatening the operation of hydropower plant Visegrad.